Clean Eating Sweet Potato Kugel Recipe

-This clean eating sweet potato kugel recipe is gluten free, egg free, vegan and down right delicious!
+This sweet potato kugel recipe is gluten-free, egg-free, vegan, and downright delicious!

 No, I’m not Jewish.
 Kugels were a mystery to me until somewhat recently.
-I don’t know much about how to cook kosher or anything that would normally go along with this type of cooking.
+My sister-in-law is Jewish and had us over for some festivities.
+I don’t know much about how to cook Kosher or anything that would normally accompany this type of cooking.
 But what I do know is that Mini Chef and I love this for breakfast from time to time.

-- A kugel can be made sweet or savory.
+- Kugel can be made sweet or savory.

 - It’s a lot of work grating those potatoes by hand!
 Use a processor with a grating attachment if possible.